mg/hog/c5/int_partition.md

 Looping through the solution space is trivial.

-A version that only prints out sums that containt distinct components, e.g. no number repeats itself, is easy.
-Simply leverge the *i.Filter* function and write a filter for the serie of intgers.
+A version that only prints out sums that contain distinct components, e.g. no number repeats itself, is easy.
+Simply leverage the *i.Filter* function and write a filter for the serie of integers.

     func distinct(itr i.Iterator) bool {
         item, _ := itr.Value().([]int)